pattonwebz/mvts/README.md

 Select your desired change and enter the value to change it to (the values are the same values you would specify via CSS).

 TODO: ADD ABILITY TO ADD OWN STYLE RULES.
-ADD ABILITY TO ADD/REMOVE CSS CLASSES>
+TODO: ADD ABILITY TO ADD/REMOVE CSS CLASSES

 #### Content Tests